 Sell Your Gold for Gold Coins?

-As the dollar remains weak and the stock market trades precariously on its highs, investors may be tempted to indulge in bullion coins as a safe, and potentially profitable, haven.
-Gold coins have remained strong draws for investment portfolio fodder, especially as a hedge against inflation and for those anticipating the demise of paper currency.
-Before one leaps into precious metal coinage, however, the inherent risks need to be evaluated, as well as one’s specific interests, be they exclusively investor-oriented or strictly collector-based.
+As the dollar remains weak and the stock market trades precariously on its highs, investors may indulge in bullion coins as a safe, and potentially profitable, haven.
+Gold coins have remained strong draws for investment portfolio fodder, especially as a hedge against inflation.
+Before one leaps into precious metal coinage, however, the risks need evaluating.
+One’s specific interests play a factor as well, either exclusively investor-oriented or strictly collector-based.

 A Balanced Gold Portfolio